zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-google.md

 abbreviated) Dhamma's thirsty.
 Speaking of this thirsty lover, the partner who is called thirsty.

-『People who have thirsty love as their partner, reincarnate for a long time,
+"People who have thirsty love as their partner, reincarnate for a long time,

 becomes this state, other states, does not go beyond reincarnation.
-』[It.15/Sn.3.12,745 偈]
+"[It.15/Sn.3.12,745 偈]

 This is a thirsty partner.